dfinity/ic-observability-stack/README.md

 ## How does this work?

+The stack selects IC nodes and collects metrics from each node, saving them in a local Prometheus database every few seconds.
+This database is queryable through a Grafana deployed side-to-side with Prometheus.

 Nodes of the Internet Computer all make available to the public a series of metrics (in [Prometheus text format](https://github.com/Prometheus/docs/blob/777846211d502a287ab2b304cb515dc779de3474/content/docs/instrumenting/exposition_formats.md#text-based-format)) that can be collected and analyzed by software such as this.